 1 Then all the tax collectors and the sinners drew near to Him to hear Him.
 2 And the Pharisees and scribes complained, saying, “This Man receives sinners and eats with them.”
-(Luke 15:1–2, NKJV)
+3 So He spoke this parable to them, saying: (Luke 15:1–3, NKJV).